Eastern Orthodoxy in Madagascar: History

 The Eastern Orthodox mission guides several villages and settlements, some of them are fully converted to Eastern Orthodoxy.
 One of them is the village Ambovandramanesi.
 It is one of the first villages visited by Father Nectarios.
 It has one of the strongest Eastern Orthodox communities.
-This is confirmed by a case which happened here.
-Once there came to the village two American Baptist missionaries.
-They sermonized for three days.
-Finally they promised to build a church, a school, and a hospital if everyone were converted.
-But the elder of the village speaking for all of the locals answered them: "We could demand your departure at the very first day, but we listened to what you wanted to say.
-Now, when you have finished your sermon, we ask you to leave our village and never come back.
-We don't need your churches, schools and hospitals as we are Orthodox Christians".
-The locals were not christened at the time and had not given a promise to build something.

 Later a medical ambulatory clinic was built on a plot of land gifted by Greek Consul.
 Here also the hierarch Nectarios planned to build a temple, a seminary, a woman cloister, and an eye clinic.

 Bishop Nectarios also ordained the first Malagasy nun named Christodula.

-Eastern Orthodoxy is most frequently accepted by poorer people.
 In the villages and settlements people live in huts made of palm leaves; chapels and temples are usually of the same material.
 Local priests serve in these temples and chapels straggled in rural areas.

-In the missions there is a lot of work, and lack of workers.
-Eastern Orthodox missions are the poorest in terms of the resources, but they try to participate in aid programs.

 Father Nectarios died in a helicopter crash together with Patriarch Peter VII and 15 other people on 11 September 2004.
 They were heading to the Holy Mount Athos on board a Greek Army helicopter.